 Justicar, The Crusader’s Hammer

-This sword was forged with intense precision and meticulous detail, etched with various symbols of virtue, justice and general goodness.
+This battle hammer was forged with intense precision and meticulous detail, etched with various symbols of virtue, justice and general goodness.
 While faint, it glows light blue with a welcoming but mighty power; implying its glorious nature.
 When touched, it seems to respond as if the hammer is aware.
 A faint angelic hum and whispers can be heard.

 Despite aspiring for goodness and order, Justicar is a Lawful Neutral intelligent weapon.
 While it looks like a hammer, it functions with the maul as written in the Player’s Handbook.
 It has an Intelligence of 15, a Wisdom of 14 and a Charisma of 19.
 It has hearing and darkvision out 120 feet.
 The hammer is capable of speaking Common and Celestial.
-It also knows Infernal, but refuses to speak it.
+It also knows Infernal, but refuses to speak it unless necessary.
 Plus, it can understand whatever languages the wielder knows.
 It speaks in a confident and rigid tone, but rarely sounds overly aggressive or forceful.
 Its voice is proud and mighty.
 It’s purpose is simple, to dispense justice to those who do wrong and to aid heroes on a quest for righteousness.
 However, should the hammer come into contact with any item it considers chaotic or evil, it will vocalize its disdain.

 While the wielder remains attuned to Justicar, they may be granted a variety of abilities.